 The film fades out on an establishing shot of a new world juxtaposed against a couple holding hands.
 We’re establishing a new romance as well.
 Pun intended.

 Extreme wide shot examples

 This is how we meet Rey in The Force Awakens.
 She’s a blip on a planet.
 A girl who was left behind.
 The movie then takes you on her journey.
 Her arc is one that defines her importance.

-Let’s try something a little closer than a galaxy far, far, away.Think about Ridley Scott’s The Martian.
+That is, in our own galaxy.Think about Ridley Scott’s The Martian.
 That movie lives and dies on making Matt Damon’s character completely alone and insignificant on Mars.

+Or maybe you want the ominous feeling of impending doom.
+How about a faceless enemy?
 Like the Pirates in Pirates of the Caribbean coming toward shore.
 We see the scale of an impending invasion here.